 Third Heart Sound

 Third heart sounds are early diastolic, low-frequency filling sounds, best heard with the bell of the stethoscope.
 They occur approximately fifteen hundredths of a second after the second sound, and are related to the acceleration and deceleration of blood during early, passive filling of the ventricle.
 Left ventricular third sounds may be heard in many normal children and young adults, as blood rapidly accelerates into the ventricle.
 They may also be pathologic in heart failure, as blood rapidly decelerates due to a less compliant ventricle.
-Left ventriclar third sounds are best heard at the apex.
-Right ventricular third sounds are best heard at the tricuspid area and may augment with inspiration.

 S3 Heart Animation